 So, what’s the real problem?

-You, as “Mom” or “Dad,” may know what to do, but your son or daughter may have other ideas…
+You, as Mom or Dad or a teacher, may know what to do, but your son, daughter, or student may have other ideas…

 Anyone who’s tried to feed broccoli to a toddler, or get a teenager to stop watching YouTube videos and do their math homework, knows that no matter how much “sense” it makes, or how much logic is involved, there’s not much arguing with “I don’t want to do it that way.”